kitzeslab/bioacoustics-cookbook/README.md

 # Bioacoustics Cookbook
-This repository contains various "recipes" for bioacoustics workflows and problems.
+This repository contains various "recipes" for bioacoustics workflows and problems (sometimes more broadly applicable to quantitative ecology).
 These recipes include tutorials, discussions, and demonstrations, often relying on our open-source bioacoustics package [opensoundscape](https://github.com/kitzeslab/opensoundscape).
 They are written as Juptyer Notebooks to facilitate the integration of text, visuals, and code.

 ## Top-down listening
 - Review and annotate audio clips based on classifier scores and metadata - `top-down-listening.ipynb`